albanpuech/risky-biscuits-project/README.md

 - The **style** of the beer.
 - The **alcohol** by volume.
 - The **name** of the breweries and its location.
-- the **username** of the author and its location.
+- The **username** of the author and its location.
-- a **rating** incidated in red, that ranges from 1 to 5.
+- A **rating** indicated in red, that ranges from 1 to 5.
-- The difference, denoted **rDev**, between the rating given by the user and the average rating of the beer considering all reviews it received.
+- The relative difference, denoted **rDev**, between the rating given by the user and the average rating of the beer considering all reviews it received.
 - A list of 5 scores: **look**, **smell**, **taste**, **feel**, and **overall**.
-Note that the Rating is not directly obtained from these, nor is the "overall" related to the other subscores.
 These also range from 1 to 5.
+Note that the **rating** is not directly obtained from these, nor is the "overall" related to the other scores.
 - The **text** of the review.
 - The **date** and **hour** when the review was posted.

 ### Climate Data

 As we are interested in studying the impact of climate on the beer reviews, we have to choose what climate data to use.
-While many climate classification exist, we'll be using the popular Köppen climate classification.
+While many climate classifications exist, we'll be using the popular Köppen climate classification.

 <p align="center">
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/us%20climate.png?raw=true" width="600" title="Climate US">